hbrs-cse/Modellbildung-und-Simulation/CONTRIBUTING.md

  ```
  Jupyter-lab (or jupyter-notebook) runs in the browser.
 If your browser does not start automatically, you might have to copy the url from the command line output to your favorite browser.
  * Create new Markdown files or jupyter notebooks or edit the ones that are already there.
 Check the [wiki](https://github.com/joergbrech/Modellbildung-und-Simulation/wiki) for writing conventions *(in German)*.
- * Edit `_data/toc.yml` to include any newly created content files in the table of contents.
+ * Edit `toc.yml` to include any newly created content files in the table of contents.
 Most likely, these are the only places where changes need to be made.
 For more sophisticated changes, checkout the [jupyter-book documentation](https://jupyter.org/jupyter-book/guide/01_overview) and the [demo notebook](https://jupyterbook.org/intro.html).
  * Back in the root directory, run
  ```bash
  jupyter-book build .
  ```
- to convert the Jupyter notebooks and markdown files and copy the results to the `_build` directory.
+ to convert the Jupyter notebooks and markdown files and copy the results to the `_build` directory. **Make sure this command executes without warnings.**

 #### Review your changes and push them upstream